aws-cloudformation/aws-cloudformation-resource-providers-redshift/Cluster/docs/README.md

 #### Tags

-The list of tags for the cluster parameter group.
+The list of tags for the cluster.

 _Required_: No